SrishtiGupta27/NoteMaker/README.md

 3. Create **OAuth 2.0 credentials** and download `credentials.json`.
 4. Place `credentials.json` in `.credentials/` folder.

-> The script will automatically generate `token.json` after the first authentication.
+> The app will generate `token.json` automatically after the first authentication.

 ---